 This option displays after you have selected the configuration profile, because the RF Management options depend on the selected configuration profile.
-A Centralized site supports the following AP models:

-- AP39xx supporting ACS Policy for RF Management - AP4xx, AP5xx.
+- A Centralized site supports the following AP models: - AP39xx supporting ACS Policy for RF Management - AP5xx.

-AP4xx and AP5xx currently require manual channel plan configuration when used in a Centralized site.
+AP5xx currently require manual channel plan configuration when used in a Centralized site.
 Go to Configure > Devices > Access Points and select an AP5xx model.
 For more information, see Configure AP Radio Settings in the User Guide

-3. Select from the list of discovered APs.
+- Default Smart RF supports APs in a Distributed site (AP7xxx, AP8xxx, and AP5xx). - 3.
+Select from the list of discovered APs.